Deep Dwell

 Isaac’s mind buzzed, already energized and alert, ready to take on whatever duties had been assigned to him.
 His lips parting with a grin, the man muttered to himself, “It’s ahhg… it’s about time.”

-Isaac pushed through regardless.
+Isaac pushed through, regardless.
 Nose scrunched against the fumes of mold, he wandered briefly around the huge room.
-There was something unnatural packed around the center where chairs were arranged unevenly around what looked like ash and charred wood.
+There was something unnatural packed around the center, where plastic chairs were arranged unevenly around what looked like ash and charred wood.
 It wasn’t long before he looked up at the black mess of soot that had spread across the ceiling.

 Who in their right mind would have a fire like this?
 It was breaking so many safety concerns and regulations, fully criminal!